 - I have to admit whitewater rafting was something that I had never considered doing in Bali, but it became one of the highlights of my recent trip to the island.
 The river was pretty low so the rapids were tame and ideal for taking families on the river.
 The rainy season is the time serious paddlers will want to hit the river.
 Mega Rafting took us down the river.
 There were showers, our clothes and lunch waiting as we came off the water.
 It was lots of fun.

-- If you are feeling adventurous a bike tour is a must while you are in Ubud, even for those who may not be at peak fitness.
-Read more about our experience riding through the villages and rice terraces here.
+- If you are feeling adventurous one of the Bali bike tours that takes you through the rice fields and villages is a must while you are in Ubud, even for those who may not be at peak fitness.

 Where to Eat in Ubud

 We have a list of favourite Ubud cafes and restaurants.
 The foodie scene for raw, vegan, vegetarian and organic meals has really expanded over the past decade and it really has become a hub for the healthy traveller.